MattStaudacher/My-Portfolio/README.md

 * Push Project to GitHub from local server

+## Support and Contact Details
-## Contact Matt Staudacher at mattstaudacher3@gmail.com for any issues, ideas or concerns.
+Contact Matt Staudacher at mattstaudacher3@gmail.com for any issues, ideas or concerns.

 ## Technologies Used